fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+Rock bottom may well become the foundation on which to build your next life.

 There are three people needed in business: the leader, the entrepreneur and the artist.
   Tony Robbins